32 Essential Parts of a Car: Expert Guide with Names, Functions & Diagrams

 Differential

 The differential is a gear mechanism in cars that allows two wheels on the same drive shaft to spin at different speeds.
 It takes the engine’s power and sends it to the wheels through a twisting path.
-It’s like transforming the engine’s rotation into the smooth motion of the wheels.
+It is like transforming the engine’s rotation into the smooth motion of the wheels.

 This invention is found in many rear-wheel-drive cars, making maintenance costs more reasonable.
 It makes your car move smoothly and efficiently.